 Survivor Story: Teresa Nava

-Teresa Nava believes that she has angels watching over her – and one angel in particular who was with her on June 1, 2010.
+Teresa Nava believes she has angels watching over her – and one angel in particular who was with her on June 1, 2010.
 That’s the day the 49-year-old mother of six had a routine breast screening on the mobile mammography clinic.

-“Edna worked very hard to find me, and she finally sent me a certified letter explaining I had an abnormal mammogram.
+“My nurse navigator worked very hard to find me, and she finally sent me a certified letter explaining I had an abnormal mammogram.
 The most important thing is, she saved my life.”

 Financial issues created additional stress.
 A few months earlier, Teresa had lost her job, and was not insured.
 With funding from Susan G. Komen for the Cure, and Texas Breast and Cervical Cancer Services, Moncrief Cancer Institute paid for the mammogram and biopsy.

 “They provided encouragement to me when times were difficult,” said Teresa.
 “This was a great help because I didn’t know where to start or who to go to.
 Moncrief helped me go through The Bridge for funding for my treatment.
 I had DCIS (ductal carcinoma in situ), and a doctor performed a lumpectomy.
 The nurse navigator reminded me to continue to be examined every six months, and that was a good suggestion, because later the cancer came back in the same breast.
 So I decided to have a mastectomy.”

 After that, Teresa went to Moncrief Cancer Institute to get the post-surgery support she needed.
 “I feel great because it is absolutely helpful to me – especially after being ill for so long.
 I gained some weight after surgery, and the trainer helped me get back into shape.
 She’s a good person and is patient with me.
 Sometimes I can’t move too much or too fast and I hurt.
 So I tell her and she recommends other exercises or stretches.”